Akash8292/Environment_Sound_Detection/README.md

 ### Wav to Spectrum :

-Before jumping into how to create spectrum, let us first understand the structure of wav file and how it is read in Python.
-The wav file is collection of samples like image is collection of pixels.
-The sample rate is the number of sample used per second to record analog audio and store in the form of digital audio.
-Here the sample rate is 44100 Hz and each wav file is of 5 seconds, so each wav file has 220500 samples.
-The wav to spectrum follows the path : Wav -> Waveform -> Spectrogram -> Spectrum.
+Before delving into creating spectrum, let's first grasp the structure of a wav file and how Python interprets it.
+Similar to how an image comprises pixels, a wav file consists of samples.
+The sample rate signifies the quantity of samples employed per second to capture analog audio and encode it into digital audio.
+In this scenario, the sample rate equals 44100 Hz, and every 5-second wav file encompasses 220500 samples.
+The transition from wav to spectrum progresses as follows: Wav -> Waveform -> Spectrogram -> Spectrum.

 The wav file of keyboard typing sound : <a href="https://drive.google.com/file/d/1TZlnt31opbRcwqSYLFSXRiQz_BVP7hJL/view?usp=sharing">Wav file</a>

-Now let us understand wav to waveform.
-The waveform is the distribution of amplitude vs time of wave file.
-We read wavefile in form of numpy array of size (220500,1) so first 440100 samples are for first second and second 440100 samples are for the 2nd second and so on. we divide the array by sample rate and get the array of shape (44100,5).
-The value at perticular index represents the amplitude, we plot the array to get the waveform.
-Below is the screenshot of the waveform.
+Now, let's explore wav to waveform.
+The waveform depicts the amplitude distribution over time of a wave file.
+When we read a wavefile, it is in the form of a numpy array of size (220500,1) where the initial 440100 samples correspond to the first second, the subsequent 440100 samples represent the second second, and so forth.
+By dividing the array by the sample rate, we obtain an array of shape (44100,5).
+Each value at a specific index signifies the amplitude.
+Plotting the array generates the waveform.
+Attached is a screenshot displaying the waveform.

 ![waveform](https://github.com/karanhk/Environmental-sound-recognition/assets/76246981/4757eb37-af85-4559-bd97-792d235b4ccd)